casangi/casadocs/docs/tasks/task_fixplanets.rst

 Description

+   editor comment: the following warning seems to be outdated.
+There is no current KI issues listed for fixplanets

    .. warning:: There are `Known Issues <../../notebooks/introduction.html#Known-Issues>`__ for fixplanets.

    The main purpose of this task is to correct observations which